Skip to content

 3. 03

-Early in the engagement, Mr. McKenna sent the album to Bill Nickloff, an audio producer who had previously been a client in an unrelated divorce matter.
+Early in the engagement, Mr. McKenna sent the album to Bill Nickloff, an audio producer.
 Nickloff reported subliminal messages embedded in the track “Better By You, Better Than Me.”
 That report shifted the legal theory from lyrics-based liability to subliminal-based liability — a decision that defined the rest of the case.

 4. 04